4K1D3V/Pl-Hide-Pro/FAQ's.md

 Example2 (**whitelist**): If you list "cmd test" it will remove all subargs except "test" and its subargs but not "cmd" itself.
 So "cmd help" not be visible

-The boolean **should-list block** decides whether the list is a blacklist or whitelist (**true=blacklist false=whitelist**)
+The boolean **group-mode-commands** and **group-mode-tabcomplete** decides whether the list is a blacklist or whitelist, and should be used respectively e.g. group-mode-commands: blacklist

 In the "**included-groups**" section you can add other groups (The group type of the inherited groups is that of the parent group).
-The commands and tabcompletion from the "included groups" will be added to this group.
+The commands and tab completion from the "included groups" will be added to this group.
 Note that the implemented groups **don't implement their implemented groups**!​

 ***